 - Applications Deadline: November 2, 2018

-- Course Level: This is a six months long research scholarship programme.
+- Course Level: This is a six months long research programme.

-- Study Subject: Scholarship is awarded to learn any of the courses offered.
+- Study Subject: award is awarded to learn any of the courses offered.

 - Scholarship Award: For the grant sponsored by Fulbright Thailand, benefits are intended to cover round-trip international airfare, the monthly stipend for six months, in-transit allowance and health insurance.
 For the Fulbright-TRF partnership, funding support will be mainly provided by the Thailand Research Fund (TRF) with additional fund from Fulbright Thailand for not exceeding a period of six months.

-- Nationality: Applicants from Thailand are eligible to apply for this scholarship.
+- Nationality: Applicants from Thailand are eligible to apply for this application .

 - Number of Scholarships: Five (5) grants are available for the 2019 academic year.
 Two (2) will be awarded under the Fulbright Program and up to three (3) will be under the Fulbright-TRF partnership.